menu

 The Surface Can Be Scratched

-While composite is tough, it is not scratch-proof.
-Metal garden tools or dragging heavy furniture can leave marks.
+While composite is tough, it is not indestructible.
+Dragging sharp tools or any metal garden products or furniture can leave marks.

 Conclusion